 The folks over at Wolf Gnards wondered, as most of us have as well, how long could Luke have survived inside that tauntaun, especially since the animal had already died of severe hypothermia itself?
 According to their calculations, Han had about 56 minutes to build that shelter before Luke died of hypothermia.

 The problem for Luke is if the Tauntaun’s body temperature reaches freezing point those once toasty guts, blood, and assorted alien goo, will in fact become a frozen coffin.
 If the Tauntaun died of cardiac arrest due to hypothermia with an average body temperature of 75 F (23 C), and if Tauntaun blood freezes at 28.4 F (-2 C), then Han has roughly 56 minutes to set up a shelter before Luke once again is in danger of losing his life in the barren wasteland of Hoth.

 One would have to assume that shelters in the Star Wars universe are made to be easily assembled in emergency situations.
 Also, Han himself would be in danger of hypothermia being outside at night on Hoth as well, so he would have had to get that shelter up very quickly.

-The next morning, when Han and Luke are rescued, we don’t really see where they spent the night.
-What I always wondered is what kind of shelter would you need to survive the night on Hoth?
+The next morning, when Han and Luke are rescued, we don’t really see where they actually spent the night.
+What I always wondered is, what kind of shelter would you need to survive the night on Hoth?
 This is sub-zero temperature, so it’s not like any old tent will do.